Amazon says new NYC home won’t tap Opportunity Zone break

-NEW YORK (AP) — Amazon will not take advantage of a federal program offering massive tax breaks when it builds its headquarters in New York City.
+NEW YORK (AP) — Amazon will not take advantage of a federal program offering massive tax breaks when it expands in New York City.

-The internet giant told the City Council this week that it will not directly benefit from the Opportunity Zone program offering big cuts on federal capital gains taxes as a way to spur development in downtrodden areas.
+The internet shopping giant told the New York City Council this week that it had no plans to directly benefit from the Opportunity Zone program offering cuts on federal capital gains taxes as a way to spur development in downtrodden areas.

-Parts of Amazon’s new headquarters site in the Long Island City neighborhood were designated as one of 8,700 low-income zones around the country that qualify for the incentives.
+Parts of the Long Island City neighborhood, including the site of Amazon planned offices, were designated as one of 8,700 high-unemployment, low-income zones around the country that qualify for the new tax incentives under the 2017 federal tax overhaul.

 While Amazon doesn’t intend to tap the tax breaks, developers and investment funds associated with headquarters could still do so.